 7.3.6 Center for Teaching Excellence

 The University Strategic Plan, Toward 2016, called for the creation of a Center for Teaching Excellence whose primary duty is to support all who teach at Fordham in their pursuit of excellence as teachers.
-The Center was inaugurated in February, 2008 to support a renewed core curriculum and provides workshops in best teaching practices, maintains a website as a resource for professors and graduate students, and circulates a newsletter to keep faculty informed.
-The activities of the Center which take place on the Rose Hill, Lincoln Center and Westchester campuses will be expanding and developing in the years to come.
+The Center was inaugurated in February, 2008 to support a renewed core curriculum.
+Among the Center’s growing menu of services and activities:

 7.4 Suggestions from the Students

 The following are suggestions that our best students frequently present to us:

 • Challenge them!
 The best classes are those that are the most demanding.

 • Make the most of classroom and office hours.
 Be on time.